 As the Plan is a living document, amendments and alterations may be made to better incorporate the will of the Municipalities in concert.
-Therefore, an amendment to this Plan may be proposed solely by the Councils, Chief Administrators, or Development Authorities of either the M.D or the County.
+Therefore, an amendment to this Plan may be proposed solely by the Councils, Chief Administrators, or Development Authorities of either Municipality.